 Phew!
 Chalk one up for us poor planners.

 Raw eggs can carry salmonella, though they are much less likely to carry it than chicken meat.

 Salmonella thrives more on the outside of eggshells than inside the egg itself.
 To stay safe, minimize contact between the egg and the shell.
 If you are using a yolk only, separate the egg using your clean hands and not the egg shell.

 I like to use very fresh farm eggs for mayonnaise.
 This is my tradeoff for living in a rural community with terrible grocery stores—I can’t swing a cat without hitting an egg raised humanely by someone I trust.

-To be extra safe, you can buy pasteurized in-shell eggs at the grocery store, or pasteurize your own with this sous vide method.
+To be extra safe, you can buy pasteurized in-shell eggs at the grocery store or pasteurize your own at home.

 In any case, those who are pregnant, very young, very old, or have compromised immune systems may want to think twice before eating mayonnaise made with unpasteurized eggs.